fNIRS/snirf/snirf_specification.md

 * `[[...]]` represents a 2-D array (dataset), can be empty
 * `...` (optional) additional elements similar to the previous element
 * `*` in the last column indicates a required subfield
-* `*ⁿ` in the last column indicates that at least one of the subfields in the subgroup identified by `n` is required
+* `*n` in the last column indicates that at least one of the subfields in the subgroup identified by `n` is required
 * `+` in the last column indicates a required subfield if the optional parent object is included

 ### SNIRF data container definitions